lana-learn-coding/mawnroad/content/format/video-ads-real.md

     - "Real"
     - "Video"
 description: "Demonstration of the video ads, real edition"
-lead: "Demonstration of the video ads, real edition"
 ---

 ### Understanding Outstream Video Ads: The Future of Digital Advertising